DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

-Arduino SAMD-based Telescope Controller 4.00.00 Diagnostics Sketch By David Armstrong, July 2022
+Arduino SAMD-based Telescope Controller 4.00.00 Diagnostics Sketch<br>
+By David Armstrong, July 2022<br>
-See MIT LICENSE.md file
+See MIT LICENSE.md file<br>
 ==================================================================

 This Sketch is designed to be used as a precursor sketch to TC4_0,